mcr9n/Competitive-Programming/README.md

 # Competitive-Programming
 Exercises in competitive programming

-Codes created during the competitive programming course.
+Codes created in the competitive programming course.